 The other big opener today is Thor: The Dark World, a minor entry in the MCU by anyone’s standards, though buoyed (and saved in my opinion) by another fine turn by Tim Hiddleston as the titular thunder god’s treacherous brother Loki.
-The film opened today just four years ago in 2013.
+The film opened 5 years ago today in 2013.